ssvassiliev/fibertrace/README.md

 Analysis proceeds in two stages.
 On the first stage 3D diffusion tensor field is calculated using program tensors and saved in tensors.sit file.
 Next streamline analysis in spirit of MRI fiber tractography is performed by streamline program.

 ###Required input:
-molecular topology in amber7 format and NAMD binary coordinates.1.
+Molecular parameters in amber7 format and dcd formatted trajectory .